ZiumC/Restaurant-Manager_REST-API/README.md

 **3.2)** In Package Console just type: "update-database".
 If you are connected to your database, this command should generate all tables and insert data into new database.
 ![How to run13](https://user-images.githubusercontent.com/90453529/226390347-86494ce7-a755-4812-8c75-34b422605caa.png)

+Now you can run proect in IDE MS Visual Studio Community 2022.